Can I Put a Rug on Composite Decking?

 Not only can it be time-consuming, but replacing new composite decking boards can also be expensive.
-So if you plan to build a new composite deck or upgrade your old one, it’s crucial that you know why they can warp.
-Knowing so can help you prevent any potential warping problems.
+So, if you plan to build a new composite decking or upgrade your old one, knowing why they warp can help prevent potential warping problems in the future.

 As we have just mentioned, the main cause of composite board warping is thermal expansion and inadequate spacing between the decking boards.
 Following the correct process for the installation of composite decking will prevent warping.

 In addition, if the composite decking boards are not installed according to the manufacturer’s recommendations, this will invalidate any warranty that comes with the boards.

 If you own a decking, it’s best to know what to do if it happens.
 So, how do you fix composite decking if it warps?
 Do you need professional help?
 The truth is, as long as you have the tools, you may not need to contact a professional installer only to fix a board or two.
 But if pretty much every part of the decking is warped, you may want to consider calling for professional assistance.
 The worst-case scenario is that you may have to replace the entire decking altogether.

 So, if you only have a few warped decking boards, how will you be able to fix them?
 In most cases, fixing warped composite decking requires the replacement of each individually warped board.
 The method used to replace your decking boards will depend on the type of clip purchased.
 We will quickly discuss the different methods with each clip: